oktavilla/PortfolioDeck-Docs/themes.markdown

 ### Pages

-The 'pages' object is available in all templates.
+The `pages` object is available in all templates.
 It contains a list of all pages in the portfolio.

-You can also retrieve a specific 'page' with its 'handle' e.g. 'pages.main', where 'main' is the handle, will return the 'page' with the handle 'main'.
+You can also retrieve a specific `page` with its `handle` e.g. `pages.main`, where `main` is the handle, will return the `page` with the handle `main`.

 [Check out the docs for the page object](#page_object)